-Hermann Nieuwoudt is an employment and labour lawyer based in Johannesburg and Cape Town.
-He specializes in collective labour law, and individual and general employment law.
+Hermann is the head of our employment and labour practice based in Johannesburg.
+He focusses on collective labour law, and individual and general employment law.

-Hermann has been mentioned in Legal 500 and is listed as an expert labour and employment lawyer in Expert Guides and the Legal Experts Directory.
+Hermann has been mentioned in Legal500 and is listed as a knowledgeable labour and employment lawyer in Expert Guides and the Legal Experts Directory.
+He was recognised by Chambers Global in Band 2 for employment in 2014.

-Hermann has served as an assessor in the Labour Appeal Court, as an acting judge in the Labour Court and for a number of years as a member of the Standing Committee on Labour Law of the Law Society of SA.
-He is currently a member of the National Committee of the South African Society of Labour Law.
+Hermann has served as an assessor in the Labour Appeal Court, as an acting judge in the Labour Court, for a number of years as a member of the Standing Committee on Labour Law of the Law Society of SA and as a member of the National Committee of the South African Society of Labour Law.

 The rules of the CCMA that limit legal representation in disputes relating to dismissals for misconduct or incapacity are valid and not unconstitutional.